tahczeban/bikesharing/README.md

                                  FIGURE 1: Dashboard of NYC Citibike Info

 The purpose of this analysis was to research and present the Citibike Bike-sharing business visualizations in NYC to the stakeholders, in order to check the feasibility of implementing same in des Moines, Iowa.
-2,344,224 trips in August
-1,900,359 are subscribers and 443,865 are  customers trip duration approximately 5-6 hours predominantly male riders (1,530,272), followed by female riders (588,431) and, lastly unknown gender (225,521) Thursday between 5-7 is peak ride-sharing time
+In total there were 2,344,224 trips for the month of August.
+Of those, 1,900,359 were bikesharing subscribers and 443,865 were customers.
+Average trip duration by age, bike utilization and top NYC starting and ending locations were depicted in the configured Dashboard (FIGURE:1). trip duration approximately 5-6 hours predominantly male riders (1,530,272), followed by female riders (588,431) and, lastly unknown gender (225,521) Thursday between 5-7 is peak ride-sharing time